glouppe/info8002-large-scale-data-systems/lecture7.md

 ## Retrieving data

-1. Find $k$ closest nodes of the specified identifier using `FIND_VALUE(id)`.
+1. Find $k$ closest nodes of the specified identifier using `FIND_VALUE(key)`.
 2. Halt procedure immediately whenever the set of closest nodes doesn't change or a value is returned.

+--

+count: false

-$\rightarrow$ For caching purposes, once a lookup succeeds, the requesting node stores the key-value pair at the *closest node to the key that did not return the value*.
+For caching purposes, once a lookup succeeds, the requesting node stores the key-value pair at the closest node it observed to the key that did not return the value.

-Because of the *unidirectionality* of the topology (requests will usually follow the same path), future searches for the same key are likely to hit cached entries before querying the closest node.
+- Because of the *unidirectionality* of the topology (requests will usually follow the same path), future searches for the same key are likely to hit cached entries before querying the closest node.

-$\rightarrow$ Induces problem with popular nodes: *over-caching*.
+Induces problem with popular keys: *over-caching* at many nodes.

-**Solution**: Set expiration time *inversely proportional* to the distance between the true identifier and the current node identifier.
+- **Solution**: Set expiration time *inversely proportional* to the distance between the true identifier and the current node identifier.

 ---